lywangj/Algorithms/README.md

 A sliding window pattern will solve this problem in an more effecient way, **time complexity O(n)** - n as the size of the given array.
 Compared with this, a basic brute force solution will be with time complexity O(n*k) - k as the number of the targeted elements.

-- Exercise: Longest Substring without Repeating Characters
+- Exercise: Longest Substring without Repeating Characters [a relative link](01_slidingWindow/)
 - Input string = "bbabcabcdd"
 - Output: 4
 - Explain: the longest substring w/o repeating characters is "abcd", and the length is 4.